MohamedElkh/AirBnB_clone/web_static/images/README.md

-there is two photos to be used in the project
+there are many of photos to be used in the project